amalog/scratch/syntax/text.md

 ## End of line text

 For short DSLs (like math notation), it would be convenient to have raw strings which extend to the end of a line.
 Many natural languages use the [quotation dash](http://en.wikipedia.org/wiki/International_variation_in_quotation_marks#Quotation_dash) for such purposes.
 We don't want to require developers to type Unicode characters (`U+2015`), so we could use two adjacent hyphens.
+Because the end of string delimiter is the newline character, the string can contain the starting delimiter.

 ```
 math -- X = 27*Y + 3